 Batch and bulk actions

-If you plan on generating a large amount of dynamic QR codes, you will need this type of feature to create them, edit them, or download them all at once.
+If you plan on generating a large amount of dynamic QRs, you will need this type of feature from a QR generator to create them, edit them, or download them all at once.

-Going over 100s of digital business cards to change every single website URL individually if your company switches domains is something that you want to avoid.
+Going over 100s of digital business cards to change every website URL individually if your company switches domains is something you want to avoid.

-The best dynamic QR code solution presents a variety of plans tailored to fit different budgets.
+The best dynamic QR code solution presents a variety of subscription plans tailored to fit different budgets.

 Usually, options range from free subscriptions with essential yet impactful features to comprehensive packages encompassing all the functionalities we’ve mentioned.